awsdocs/amazon-s3-userguide/doc_source/PresignedUrlUploadObject.md

 The following examples show how to upload objects using presigned URLs\.

-The following code examples show how to create a presigned URL for Amazon S3 and upload an object\.
+The following code examples show how to create a presigned URL for S3 and upload an object\.

 ------
 #### [ Go ]